patrickbryant1/SpeedPPI/README.md

 ```

 \
-Run the pipeline: \
+# Run the pipeline
-Input:
+\
+- All-vs-all mode
 1. A fasta file with sequences for all proteins you want to analyse
 2. Path to HHblits
 3. Output directory